This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider Dose of Colors to be Cruelty-Free.

-In addition, below is what’s currently stated on Dose of Colors’ website:
+Below is what’s currently stated on Dose of Colors’ website:

 What About China’s Animal Testing Laws?

-But Dose of Colors has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.
+Dose of Colors has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.